 With a strong emphasis currently being placed on Pool Rescue Competition development within regional Queensland, SLSQ – through the SLSQ Regional Surf Sports Advisory Panel – have implemented a Queensland Country High Performance Pool Rescue Squad.
 This squad is selected annually (normally in May/June) with squad members given exposure to specialised coaching, attendance at training camps and an opportunity to attend high-level competitions and carnivals such as the State and National Pool Rescue Championships and the Arafura Games.
 For more information about the Queensland Country HP Pool Rescue Squad, please contact Craig Holden (email@example.com).

-Pool Rescue Competition development clinics are conducted regularly across regional Queensland, with emphasis placed on enhancing the knowledge and developing the skills of athletes, coaches, officials and team managers.
-These clinics are hands-on and are a great opportunity for members to learn more about this growing discipline and try their hand at some of the finer skills involved.
-For more information about these clinics, please contact SLSQ Surf Sports Coordinator, Ryan Bennett (firstname.lastname@example.org).
+Athlete development clinics in a wide range of disciplines are conducted across regional Queensland, with an emphasis placed on enhancing the knowledge and developing the skills of athletes, coaches, officials and team managers.
+These clinics are hands-on and are a great opportunity for members to learn more about surf sports and try their hand at some of the finer skills involved.
+For more information about these clinics, please contact SLSQ Surf Sports Development Coordinator, Daniel Homer (firstname.lastname@example.org).

 SLSQ Regional Surf Sports Advisory Panel

 As part of this new focus on enhancing and growing surf sports in regional Queensland, the SLSQ Regional Surf Sports Advisory Panel was formed.
 The panel meets regularly and discusses strategic and operational issues to continue to develop surf sports in regional areas and to provide more opportunities for northern athletes to compete.